 1st issue: Red labels.
 Catalogue number has the prefix 45-R. Some copies have a 'Made in Great Britain' credit under the circled ₤ Parlophone logo.
 Demo copies miscredit McCartney as McArtney.

 2nd issue: Black labels.
 'The Parlophone Co Ltd…' perimiter text round the edge of the label is in upper and lower case.
+With or without Sold In UK text.
 Released April 1963.

 3rd issue: Black labels.
-'The Parlophone Co Ltd…' perimiter text round the edge of the label is in upper case only.
+'The Parlophone Co Ltd…' perimiter text round the edge of the label is in upper case only with Sold in UK text.
 Released in 1964.

 4th issue: Black labels with EMI logo.
 'Green' picture sleeve.
 Released March 1976.

 5th issue: 20th anniversary release.
 Red 'shiny' labels, which have the credit 'Produced by George Martin'.
 Picture sleeve.
 Released October 1982.
 Reached number 4 in the charts.
 Later copies have a barcode on the back cover of the picture sleeve.

 6th issue: 30th anniversary release.
 Silver injection moulded labels.
 Barcode on back of picture sleeve.
 Released October 1992.

 7th issue: 5th October 2012 50th anniversary release.
 Red labels in reproduction beach towel sleeve.

 8th issue: 22nd October 2012 50th anniversary release.
 Red labels in reproduction beach towel sleeve.